 Talking about coffee shops, here’s a great website that provides you with the sound of a coffee shop while you write!
 Try out Coffitivity to hear that.

-I’m typing this as I listen to the rain filtering through the trees just outside my window.
+I’m love to write as I listen to the rain filtering through the trees outside my window.
 I love the sound of rain – it helps me be more creative.
 You can listen to the sound of rain too as you write via Rainy Cafe.

 Some research, not taken seriously any more, pushed several people towards making their children (even in the womb) listen to classical music to improve intelligence.
 Called the Mozart Effect, loads of people bought into the idea that ‘listening to Mozart makes you smart’.